wajidaliansari/html-and-CSS-form/README.md

-how to connect HTML form and MySQL database using Xampp server , phpMyAdmin Mysql
+how to connect HTML form and MySQL database using Xampp server , phpMyAdmin Mysql and php